webrtc-for-the-curious/webrtc-for-the-curious/content/docs/09-debugging.md

 Your video frames can not reach the receiver faster than RTT/2, no matter how optimized your camera to encoder pipeline is.

 The built-in RTT mechanism is based on special RTCP packets called sender/receiver reports.
-Sender sends its time reading to receiver, receiver in turn reflects the same timestamp to the sender.
+Sender sends its time reading to receiver, the receiver in turn reflects the same timestamp to the sender.
-Thereby sender knows how much time it took for the packet to travel to receiver and return back.
+Thereby the sender knows how much time it took for the packet to travel to receiver and return back.
 Refer to [Sender/Receiver Reports](06-media-communication/#senderreceiver-reports) chapter for more details of RTT measurement.

 **Packet loss and packet retransmissions**